molikkidd/Indy-Mo/README.md

 │   └── auth
 │       └── login.ejs
 │       └── signup.ejs
+│   └── leads
+|       └── edit.ejs
+│       └── new.ejs
+│       └── show.ejs
+│   └── partials
+|       └── alert.ejs
 │   └── index.ejs
 │   └── layout.ejs
+│   └── leadsThree.ejs
 │   └── profile.ejs
+├── .env
 ├── .gitignore
 ├── package-lock.json
 ├── package.json
 ├── README.md
 ├── server.js
+├── socketServer.js
+├── wSpage.html
 ```

-- `config.json`: Where you need to configure your project to interact with your postgres database.
+- `config.json`: Where you need to configure your project to interact with your postgres database and passport localStrategy.
 - `controllers`: The folder where all of your controllers ( routes ) will go to control the logic of your app.
 - `models`: The folder where all the models will be stored that will interact with the database.
 - `node_modules`: The folder that is generated by **npm** that stores the source code for all dependencies installed.